-Dr. Lawrence D. Dorr is medical director of the Dorr Arthritis Institute at Centinela Hospital Medical Center in Inglewood, California.
+Lawrence "Larry" D. Dorr, MD is medical director of the Dorr Arthritis Institute at Centinela Hospital Medical Center in Inglewood, California.
 He is a world leader in hip and joint replacement surgery and research.
 His research has aided in the design of widely used orthopedic implants.

-In 1994 Dorr started Operation Walk, an international mission in which operating crews travel to developing countries to perform knee and hip replacements and teach native doctors how to perform the operations.
-His team has traveled to Russia, Nepal, China, India, the Philippines, Cuba, Nicaragua, Peru, and beyond—helping more than 850 people.
-They perform two missions a year in California to operate on uninsured patients.
-Dorr received the 2005 Humanitarian of the Year Award from the American Academy of Orthopedic Surgeons for his work with Operation Walk.
+Dr. Dorr started Operation Walk in 1994, an international mission in which operating crews travel to developing countries to perform knee and hip replacements and teach native doctors how to perform the operations.
+Dr. Dorr's Operation Walk team has traveled to Russia, Nepal, China, India, the Philippines, Cuba, Nicaragua, Peru, and beyond, and has helped more than 850 people.
+They also perform two missions a year in California to operate on uninsured patients.
+Dr. Dorr received the 2005 Humanitarian of the Year Award from the American Academy of Orthopedic Surgeons for his work with Operation Walk.

-Dorr was born in Storm Lake, Iowa, the son of a Methodist minister.
-He attended high school in Des Moines and graduated from Cornell in 1963 with a B.A. in English.
-One of his Cornell professors and mentors, Dr. Francis Pray, had a total hip replacement and today walks on a hip Dorr designed.
-While at Cornell, Dorr was a member of the 1961 conference championship football team.
+Dr. Dorr was born in Storm Lake, Iowa, the son of a Methodist minister.
+He attended high school in Des Moines and graduated from Cornell in 1963 with a Bachelor of Arts in English.
+One of his Cornell professors and mentors, Dr. Francis Pray, had a total hip replacement and today walks on a hip Dr. Dorr designed.
+While at Cornell, Dr. Dorr was a member of the 1961 conference championship football team.

-Dorr received an M.S. degree in 1965 and an M.D. in 1967, both from the University of Iowa.
+Dr. Dorr received a Master of Science degree in 1965 and his MD in 1967, both from the University of Iowa.
 He received Cornell’s Distinguished Achievement Award in 2003 and currently serves on the Cornell College Board of Trustees.
-Dorr provided the vision for Dimensions: The Center for the Science and Culture of Healthcare.
+Dr. Dorr provided the vision for Dimensions: The Center for the Science and Culture of Healthcare.